RuslanRWX/maillog_events/README.md

 journalctl -u maillog

 ```
-If you don't see error messages you can write data with your pattern into a mail server's log file.
+If you don't see error messages, you can write data with your pattern into a mail server's log file.

-Following command:
+Use this command:
 ```buildoutcfg

 echo '2018-07-17 04:41:15 1fdHyN-00061Y-LL == test@gmail.com R=dnslookup T=remote_smtp defer (-44): SMTP error from remote mail server after RCPT TO:<test2.gmail.com>: host alt4.gmail-smtp-in.l.google.com [127.0.0.1]: 452-4.2.2 The email account that you tried to reach is over quota.
 Please direct\n452-4.2.2 the recipient to\n452 4.2.2  https://support.google.com/mail/?p=OverQuotaTemp s13-v6si24815369jam.8 - gsmtp' >> /var/log/exim4/mainlog

 ```

-After a few time you can see into you syslog.
+If everything works properly, after some time you will see the following in *syslog*:

 ```buildoutcfg
 journalctl -u maillog